William Caffyn: Influence in Australia

 Caffyn was instrumental in the early development of Australian cricket and the establishment of Anglo-Australian competition.
 He first came to Australia with a sponsored team which consisted of mainly Surrey cricketers in 1861/62, visiting again in 1863/64.
 For both of these trips, Caffyn and the team travelled to Melbourne on the SS Great Britain.
 Following his 1864 visit he remained in Australia as coach of the Melbourne Cricket Club.

 After a period in Melbourne, he moved to Sydney, where he started a hairdressing business with his wife and coached at the Warwick Club.
 During this time he was closely associated with fellow ex-Surrey professional cricketer Charles Lawrence who coached at the Albert Cricket Club in Sydney.

 In his book Seventy-one Not Out he wrote:

 The cricket out there in the ten years that have elapsed between the first visit of an English eleven and my leaving the country had made phenomenal improvement...
 It is a source of the greatest satisfaction to me that I have in some measure contributed to the successful state of things.

 Caffyn has the distinction of bowling the first ball in the first match between a team from England and one from Australia at the Melbourne Cricket Ground.
-The match took place on New Year's Day 1862, and saw his visiting England XI up against a Victorian XVIII.
-He also played in the first Anglo-Australian first-class cricket match, played from 1 March 1862 and dubbed The World v Surrey, also at the MCG.
+The match took place on New Year's Day 1862, and saw his visiting England up against a Victorian XVIII.
+He also played in the first Anglo-Australian important match, played from 1 March 1862 and dubbed The World v Surrey, also at the MCG.
 The first Test match was not played until 1877, 15 years later.